 Because you lose vital fluids, salts and minerals during a bout with traveler's diarrhea, you may become dehydrated.
 Dehydration is especially dangerous for children, older adults and people with weakened immune systems.

 Dehydration caused by diarrhea can cause serious complications, including organ damage, shock or coma.
 Signs and symptoms of dehydration include a very dry mouth, intense thirst, little or no urination, and extreme weakness.

-Because traveler's diarrhea tends to resolve itself, you may get better without any treatment.
-It's important to try to stay hydrated with safe liquids, such as bottled water.
+Traveler's diarrhea may get better without any treatment.
+But, while you're waiting it's important to try to stay hydrated with safe liquids, such as bottled water.
 If you don't seem to be improving quickly, several medications are available to help relieve symptoms.

 Anti-motility agents.
-These medications) — which include loperamide (Imodium A-D) and drugs containing diphenoxylate (Lomotil, Lonox) — provide prompt but temporary relief by reducing muscle spasms in your gastrointestinal tract, slowing the transit time through your digestive system and allowing more time for absorption.
+These medications — which include loperamide and drugs containing diphenoxylate — provide prompt but temporary relief by reducing muscle spasms in your gastrointestinal tract, slowing the transit time through your digestive system and allowing more time for absorption.